Kaoffie/plover_dictionary_patch/README.md

 [![PyPI](https://img.shields.io/pypi/v/plover-dictionary-patch)](https://pypi.org/project/plover-dictionary-patch/)
 ![GitHub](https://img.shields.io/github/license/Kaoffie/plover_dictionary_patch)

-**Dictionary Patches** are patch files that allow you to patch JSON dictionaries without editing the original files.
-This is useful if the base dictionary file is from an external source, such as the default `main.json` dictionary from Plover.
+**Dictionary Patches** allow you to maintain edits of dictionaries without making any actual changes to the original file, allowing you to swap or update the original file when necessary.

 ## Format